HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Assimilator 🖤
 	* When a card bearing this sigil kills an enemy card, this card gains 1 Power and 1 Health.
 * Group Healer 💖
-	* While a card bearing this sigil is on the board, all allies regain 1 Health at the end of the opponent's turn.
+	* While this card is on the board, all allies whose Health is below its maximum regain 1 Health at the end of the opponent's turn.
 * Reflector 🪞
 	* When this card is struck, the striker is dealt damage equal to the striker's Power.
 * Flag Bearer 🚩